kuantumlad/kuantumlad.github.io/_posts/2018-11-15-ml_gridsearch_project.markdown

 * Manual search - Possible, only if expert has realistic idea of parameters
 * Grid search - A no no if there are too many parameters or needs fine binning
-* Random search - A preferred method when there are a large number of independent variables that need to be varied.
+* Random search - Preferred method when there are a large number of independent variables that need to be varied.